Los Tuxtlas: Hydrology

 The frequent rain support numerous rivers and stream and creates lakes, especially in dormant volcano cones, with 2.8% of the region covered by surface water.
 Fresh water flow in the region accounts for 14.8% of the entire state of Veracruz.
 The rugged terrain and water flow makes for numerous waterfalls, with the largest and best known being Eyipantla and the tallest being Cola de Caballo.
 The region is part of the Papaloapan River Basin, with major rivers including the Papalopapan, San Juan Grande de Catemaco, Coxcoapan, Coetzala, Ahuacapan, Hueyapan, el Carrizal, La Palma, Olapa, Yohualtapan, Arroyo de Liza, Arroyo Rejon, Cold-Maquina, Gachapa, La Palma, Oro, Prieto, Salinas and Toro Prieto.
-The best known lake is Lake Catemaco, which is about ten km across and contains twelve islands.
+The best known lake is Lake Catemaco, which is about ten km across and contains 12 islands.
 The other major lakes and lagoons includes the Sotecomapan Lagoon, Esmeralda Lake, Pizatal Lake and Laguna Grande.

 Wildlife

 Wildlife consists of 851 species of vertebrates, 45 of amphibians, 117 of reptiles, 128 mammal and 561 bird species.
 It has 32% of all known vertebrate species in Mexico, eighteen of which are endemic to the region.
 About 180 species are considered rare, threatened or in danger of extinction.
 The 128 mammal species account for 28.3% of all such species in Mexico, with one endemic to the region.
-Eleven are threatened, twelve in danger of extinction and seven under special protection.
+Eleven are threatened, 12 in danger of extinction and seven under special protection.

 Four of the forty five species of amphibian species are endemic, eleven of the 117 reptile species are.
-These species account for 14.8% of the amphibians an d16.5% of the reptiles in Mexico.
+These species account for 14.8% of the amphibians and 16.5% of the reptiles in Mexico.

 The region is an important migratory and breeding area for many species of birds.
 Of the 565 bird species, two are endemic as well as three subspecies.
 Thirty one species are threatened, 63 under special protection and 16 in danger of extinction.
 223 of the bird species of the region migrate here in the winter from farther north.